So who’s this Entrepreneur Geek?

 I call myself an entrepreneur geek.
 One who likes technology as much as businesses.

-I’ve built a rather eventful track record over the last 17 years.
+I’ve built a rather eventful track record in technology and business!
 To summarize: I started at the age of 13, launched India’s first electronic magazine, a thriving web agency that went down in 2009, was asked to exit the company, made a heroic return and recovery, then a string of seven businesses, doing multiple product businesses in parallel, authored two – actually three – books, spoke at various events and conferences, contributed to open source and community, wrote some fancy code and got gray hair at early age.

 I’m a “parallel entrepreneur” leading multiple technology businesses and “ad”ventures.